ltdrdata/ComfyUI-Manager/README.md

 * Press the "Restore" button to revert to the installation status of the respective snapshot.
   * However, for custom nodes not managed by Git, snapshot support is incomplete.
 * When you press `Restore`, it will take effect on the next ComfyUI startup.
+  * The selected snapshot file is saved in `ComfyUI-Manager/startup-scripts/restore-snapshot.json`, and upon restarting ComfyUI, the snapshot is applied and then deleted.

 ![model-install-dialog](misc/snapshot.jpg)